danshapero/danshapero.github.io/_posts/2015-12-26-computational-geometry.md

 Perturbing the floating-point inputs can be done easily using the C standard library routine [`nextafter`](http://en.cppreference.com/w/c/numeric/math/nextafter) from the `math.h` header, which returns the next representable floating-point number after an input number.

 It's easy to imagine that three points which are close to colinear can be erroneously considered as exactly colinear due to roundoff, and this is indeed the case.
-We can probe the robustness of the orientation predicate in floating-point arithmetic by picking three colinear points and seeing how the orientation varies as we perturb one of them.
+We can probe the robustness of a naive implementation of the orientation predicate by picking three colinear points and seeing how the orientation varies as we perturb one of them.
 We'll use the three points

 $$x = (0.5, 0.5), \qquad y = (12.0, 12.0), \qquad z = (24.0, 24.0)$$